Fujifilm X-H1 vs Leica S Typ 007

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the X-H1 and the S Typ 007 are recent models that are part of the current product line-up.
-The S Typ 007 replaced the earlier Leica S Typ 006, while the X-H1 does not have a direct predecessor.
+The X-H1 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the S Typ 007 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the S Typ 007 was succeeded by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-H1 or the Leica S Typ 007 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.